 Gary MacFarlan, PMP

-Gary is a Senior Technical Consultant/Project Manager with 30 plus years of experience in the nuclear and defense industry.
+Gary is the Chief Operations Officer and Project Manager with 30 plus years of experience in the nuclear and defense industry.
 Gary has a history of successful projects including full lifecycle activities associated with highly radioactive and highly complex contaminated facilities from start up to demolition.
 He has worked projects across the Department of Energy complex as well as international projects including Waste Characterization in Afghanistan and Kuwait and demolition and risk management planning at the Bradwell Nuclear Site in the United Kingdom.
 Gary is proficient in earned value management and P6 scheduling systems.

 Gary holds a Bachelor of Arts degree in Business Administration and a Fundamentals of Decommissioning Certificate, both from Washington State University and has been with Polestar since 2005.
 Gary is also a certified Project Management Professional.